ChmtTnky/Dokapon-Kingdom-Hairstyle-Mod-Installer/README.md

-## Hairstyle Mod Installer Version 3.0
+## Hairstyle Mod Installer Version 4.0

-A program with all of the necessary tools and functions required to install hairstyle mods for Dokapon Kingdom.
+A program that performs all of the necessary functions required to install hairstyle mods for Dokapon Kingdom.

-Big thanks to Yackerw for creating the Archive tools, and bigger thanks to GLugia for updating them.
+Big thanks to Yackerw for creating the Archive tools, and bigger thanks to GLugia for updating them and adding the ini loader.

 ## Where to find hairstyle mods: (https://gamebanana.com/games/15747)